Liza Reisel

-I'm currently Research Director for the research group on Equality, Integration, Migration at the Institute for Social Research in Oslo, Norway.
-I am also Deputy Project Manager for the newly funded Nordic Centre of Excellence Nordic Centre for Research on Gender Equality in Research and Innovation (NORDICORE).
+I'm currently Research Professor at the Institute for Social Research in Oslo, Norway.
+I am PI of two projects funded by the Norwegian research council: Determined to succeed?
+Maturation, Motivation and Gender Gaps in Educational Achievement and Research Policy and the Boundaries of the Ideal Academic.
+I am also Deputy Project Manager for the Nordic Centre of Excellence Nordic Centre for Research on Gender Equality in Research and Innovation (NORDICORE).

 My research includes a range of research fields and research methods.
 I have published articles and book chapters on inequalities in education, gender segregation in the labor market, equality and diversity legislation, education and labor market outcomes among children of immigrants, and health disparities.
 Many of my projects involve international comparative research based on large scale quantitative data or document analyses.
 I completed my PhD in Sociology at the CUNY Graduate Center in New York in 2010.
 My doctoral thesis compared inequality in education in the United States and Norway.
 I have my Master's Degree in Migration and Ethnic Studies from the University of Amsterdam (ISHSS).

-Over the past couple of years I have co-edited two volumes on central gender equality topics.
+I recently co-edited a special issue on Gendered labour market (dis)advantages in Nordic welfare states (2021) and have also edited two book volumes on central gender equality topics.
 One edited volume was published together Mari Teigen in 2014 on gender segregation in the Norwegian labor market: Kjønnsdeling og etniske skiller på arbeidsmarkedet.
 In 2015 I edited an international volume together with Christian Imdorf and Kristinn Hegna on Gender Segregation in Vocational Education.

-From 2011 to 2015 I edited the Norwegian Journal of Working Life Studies (Søkelys på arbeidslivet).
-I am currently a member of the editorial board for the yearbook Comparative Social Research, and member of the Committee for Gender Balance and Diversity in Research's Working group on diversity in academia.
+In 2019, I was member of the commission Challenges to gender equality among children and youth (#UngIDag-utvalget).
+I am currently a member of the editorial board for the yearbook Comparative Social Research, and deputy member of the Committee for Gender Balance and Diversity in Research.

 Books